SirPuck/runtime-spoilage-library/README.md

 # Limitations (read this, please, like, really, this is important)

 I included two switches : "placeholder_spoil_into_self" in the data_registry module, and "enable_swap_in_assembler" in the swap_inventories module.
+They are both set to false by default.

 For assembling machines, and furnaces, for instance, it's impossible to insert "any item I want" at runtime.
 Meaning... if you try to use RSL on an item that's inside an assembling machine, the mod will simply delete it, if the switch enable_swap_in_assembler is TRUE, because it cannot insert another item in its place if it's not part of the recipe currently setup on the machine.